-I’ve heard a few stories recently about disappointed “aurora tourists” around the world.
-Thousands of people travel every year to Alaska, Iceland, and Norway in an attempt to see this natural phenomena that so often pops up in brilliant and colorful pictures on Facebook and Twitter.
+I’ve heard a few stories recently about disappointed “aurora tourists”.
+Thousands of people travel every year to Alaska, Iceland, and Norway in an attempt to see this natural phenomenon that so often pops up in brilliant and colorful pictures on Facebook and Twitter.
 Often these images are breathtaking open landscapes or mountains that seem to be fully illuminated by the bright green and pink lights shining overhead.
 So, does the aurora really look like the pictures you see all the time?

 I’m here to tell you, most of those images are not even close to a representation of what you see.
 I’ll barely stop myself short of saying that they are, fake.